-The temperatures have dropped, the leaves have changed color, and the rain and snow will come.
+The temperatures have dropped, the leaves have changed colour, and the rain and snow will come.
 But while these changes usually signal that it’s time to put away your summer dresses to make room for jeans, coats, and other cool-weather clothes, they don’t have to!
 Spaghetti-strapped maxis, knee-length tank dresses, summer-night date-night dresses, and even cotton sundresses are so much more versatile than we give them credit for!

 Here are six tips for how to layer sweaters over your summer dresses so that you can wear them all year: